 To be done¶

-Bedroom alarm-clock radio (decommissioned)¶
+Bedroom alarm-clock radio (decommissioned in 2015)¶